lachlanpcasey/Zoomcamp_Project/README.md

 Project directory that contains the scripts required to run the full ETL Process.

-DBT directory containing DBT models and related files for processing the data
+DBT directory containing DBT models and related files for processing the data.

-README.md file providing an overview of the project and instructions for getting started
+README.md file providing an overview of the project and instructions for getting started.

 ## Instructions
 To use this pipeline, one must have access to: